Did Your Career Suffer Due To Pregnancy Discrimination?

 Title VII, 42 U.S.C. § 2000e-2, codifies the prohibition of sex discrimination, and the clarifying amendment provided by the Pregnancy Discrimination Act is found at 42 U.S.C. § 2000e(k).

-Title VII and the Pregnancy Discrimination Act apply to employers who employ at least fifteen employees for each working day in each of twenty or more calendar weeks in the current or preceding year.
-The law prohibits covered employers from harassing, terminating, or otherwise discriminating against women because of their pregnancy.
+Title VII and the Pregnancy Discrimination Act apply to employers who employ at least 15 employees for each working day in each of 20 or more calendar weeks in the current or preceding year.
+The law prohibits covered employers from harassing, terminating or otherwise discriminating against women because of their pregnancy.

 Despite these federal protections, some employers nevertheless discriminate against their pregnant employees.
 Some of the forms of discrimination that we’ve seen includes:

-- a pharmaceutical sales rep reassigned to less profitable regions, and
+- A pharmaceutical sales rep reassigned to less profitable regions

 The Pregnancy Discrimination Act and Title VII protect victims of discrimination if they oppose unlawful discrimination and complain their employer or a government office tasked with investigating or combatting discrimination, such as the federal EEOC or state and local human rights commissions.

 Victims of discrimination, including victims of illegal retaliation, must first file a complaint with the EEOC before bringing a lawsuit in federal court.
 In many jurisdictions, employees may also file with a state or local agency under an established work-sharing agreement with the EEOC.
-The agencies are supposed to investigate employee complaints, but in many cases, the agency only rubber stamps the complaint and issues a Right to Sue Letter, which grants employees a 90-day window in which to file a complaint in federal court.
+The agencies are supposed to investigate employee complaints, but in many cases, the agencies only rubber stamp the complaint and issue a right to sue letter, which grants employees a 90-day window in which to file a complaint in federal court.

-Critical for pregnant women, the FMLA not only allows for protected leave after childbirth, but it also allows employees to take leave if their doctor places them on bed rest due to complications like preeclampsia.
+Critical for pregnant women, the FMLA not only allows for protected leave after childbirth but also allows employees to take leave if their doctor places them on bed rest due to complications like preeclampsia.
 The FMLA also permits intermittent leave for doctors’ appointments.

 In 2010, the Patient Protection and Affordable Care Act modified the Fair Labor Standards Act (FLSA) to require employers to provide: